flash10042/cube-and-balls/README.md

 ## Run
 To run just a game without an agent type at Terminal:
 ```
-python game.py
+python3 game.py
 ```
 To run game with agent playing it type next command:
 ```
-python qlearning.py
+python3 qlearning.py
 ```
 Agent is already trained and working in 'demo' mode.
-To train him more switch DEMO_MODE value to 0 at line 9 of qlearning.py.
+To train system switch DEMO_MODE value to 0 at line 9 of qlearning.py.
 To use new random Q-Table comment line 33 and uncomment line 32 at qlearining.py

 Also, you can play around SHOW_EVERY values to see more or less often agent gameplay.